coffeemug/defstartup/_drafts/productivity.md

 only once, but I haven't tried that yet).

-For each e-mail I use a single test to determine if I should work on each task: _is my involvement likely to make the world look materially different a month from now?_ If the answer is no, I politely inform people I won't work on the task and try to give a helpful suggestion on how they could accomplish it without me.
+For each e-mail I use a single test to determine if I should work on
+it: _is my involvement likely to make the world look materially different a month from now?_ If the answer is no, I politely inform people I won't work on the task and try to give a helpful suggestion on how they could accomplish it without me.